Guinness World Records announces a new world record for the most medicines – including MECTIZAN – donated in a 24-hour period.

 On January 30, Uniting to Combat NTDs “organized drug manufacturers, warehouse workers, delivery drivers, government officials, and health workers to deliver this historic number of donated drugs on four continents for distribution to people living in the remotest parts of the world,” Mr. Gates wrote.

 In all, members donated more than 207 million medication doses to treat NTDs in 24 hours.
 MSD's donation of 4 million doses of MECTIZAN contributed to the record figure.

-In addition to MSD, several organizations and companies helped to make the donation possible, including Bayer, Eisai, Gilead, GSK, Johnson & Johnson, MSD KGaA, Novartis, Pfizer and Sanofi.
+In addition to MSD, several organizations and companies helped to make the donation possible, including Bayer, Eisai, Gilead, GSK, Johnson & Johnson, Merck KGaA, Novartis, Pfizer and Sanofi.